biell/alti-server/README.md

 the behaviour of the server.
 This is helpful for setting up league events and could be used for a map which required tight integration with the server code.
 See the `example_scripts` directory on github for examples.

+A directory will be created under your `altitude/servers` directory called `alti+scripts`.
+Place scripts into this directory and they will be read when the `alti+server` process starts.
+If scripts are added or changed during a running server, the `/script reload` command can be used to re-read all scripts, including new ones.

 A special command `/vote modify` is available to tune scripts